This post may contain affiliate links. Please see my disclosure policy for details.

 You can stay in their Nile view rooms which are fabulous paired with a balcony view at sunset or cool off from temple hopping in their oasis-like pool!

-Even, in you’re not a resident, it’s worth checking out the hotel and dining with them in their many restaurants.
-Or, have a night cap at their Royal Bar in the evening before you turn in.
+Even, if you’re not a resident, it’s worth checking out the hotel and dining with them in their many restaurants.
+Or, have a nightcap at their Royal Bar in the evening before you turn in.

-To read a review about my whole experience and why it’s perfect for history lovers, see here.
+To read a review about my whole experience and why it’s perfect for history lovers, see my Winter Palace Review here.